Amnesty International challenges what you think you know about capital punishment by debunking the top five death penalty myths.

 There is no convincing evidence that the death penalty has a unique deterrent effect.

-More than three decades after abolishing the death penalty, Canada’s murder rate remains over one third lower than it was in 1976.
+More than three decades after abolishing the death penalty, Canada’s murder rate remains over one-third lower than in 1976.

-The threat of execution is an effective strategy in preventing terrorist attacks.
+The threat of execution is an effective strategy for preventing terrorist attacks.

-The prospect of execution is unlikely to act as a deterrent to people prepared to kill and injure for the sake of a political or other ideology.
+The prospect of execution is unlikely to deter people prepared to kill and injure for the sake of a political or other ideology.

-Indeed, some officials responsible for counter-terrorism have repeatedly pointed out that those who are executed can be perceived as martyrs whose memory becomes a rallying point for their ideology or organizations.
+Indeed, some officials responsible for counter-terrorism have repeatedly pointed out that those executed can be perceived as martyrs whose memory becomes a rallying point for their ideology or organizations.

-Armed opposition groups have also pointed to the use of the death penalty as a justification for reprisals, thereby continuing the cycle of violence.
+Armed opposition groups have also pointed to using the death penalty as a justification for reprisals, thereby continuing the cycle of violence.

-The death penalty is fine as long as the majority of the public supports it.
+The death penalty is fine as long as most of the public supports it.

-History is littered with human rights violations that were supported by the majority, but which were subsequently looked upon with horror.
+History is littered with human rights violations supported by the majority but subsequently looked upon with horror.

 Slavery, racial segregation and lynching all had support in the societies where they occurred but constituted gross violations of the people’s human rights.
-Ultimately, the duty of governments is to protect the rights of all individuals, even though sometimes this means acting against the views of the majority.
+Ultimately, governments must protect the rights of all individuals, even though sometimes this means acting against the majority’s views.